Compelling Valuations in Japan

 1. Attractive Price-to-Earnings Multiple

 The price-to-earnings multiple, or P/E ratio, is the most common measure used to value equities.
-Japanese large-cap equities, as represented by the Tokyo Price Index (TOPIX), are currently trading on a P/E multiple of 11.4x 2022 forward earnings, almost 25% lower than the U.S.
+Japanese large-cap equities, as represented by the Tokyo Price Index (TOPIX), are currently trading on a P/E multiple of 13.1x 2025 forward earnings, 29% lower than the U.S.

 2. Low Price-to-Book

 On a price-to-book basis (P/B), Japanese equities are also offering investors great value compared with other global developed equity markets.
-TOPIX is trading at just 1.2x book value, a third lower than the average among the top developed equity markets and almost two-thirds lower than the U.S.
+TOPIX is trading at just 1.4x book value, about a third lower than the average among the top developed equity markets and more than two-thirds lower than the U.S.

 3. Japan Small-Caps at a Discount